Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-5.md

 \end{array}
 $$

 This final library is indistinguishable from the first one.
-As promised, we showed that the attacker cannot distinguish the first $n$ ciphertexts from random values, even when seeing
+As promised, we showed that the attacker cannot distinguish the first $n$ ciphertexts from random values, even when seeing $s_n$. $\ \blacksquare$
-$s_n$.

-This proof used the uniform-ciphertexts property, but the same logic applies to basically any encryption property you care about — just imagine factoring out the encryption steps in terms of a different library than $\mathcal{L}_{\text{ots-real}}$.
+This proof used the uniform-ciphertexts property, but the same logic applies to basically any encryption property you care about — just imagine factoring out the encryption steps in terms of a different library than $\mathcal{L}_{\text{ots}\Phi-\text{real}}$.

 ### Exercises